 Accounts

-Officers of U.S. Grand Lodge and its local bodies, and other O.T.O. members doing work for U.S.G.L. on various projects and committees, are given accounts on the U.S.G.L.
+U.S Grand Lodge officers, local body officers, E.G.C. clergy, Chartered Initiators, and O.T.O. members working on projects or committees are given accounts in the U.S.G.L.
 Google Workspace.
-These are ordinary Google accounts in most respects, but are associated with oto-usa.org rather than gmail.com.
+These are ordinary Google accounts in most respects, but they are associated with oto-usa.org rather than gmail.com.

-Each individual has a primary account at oto-usa.org, which they use to log into the system when needed, and at which they can receive personal email if they wish.
-In addition, archiving groups are assigned based on the roles a particular individual fills.
-For example, Catherine Berry's primary account is catherine.berry@oto-usa.org, with webmaster@oto-usa.org as an alias.
+Each individual has a primary account at oto-usa.org, which they use to log into the Workspace when needed.
+In addition, archiving groups are assigned based on the roles a particular individual fills in Grand Lodge.
+Local body positions are issued an impersonal account which is passed from person to person to maintain the position record.

 Usage and ownership

-All U.S.G.L. accounts are provided solely for use in conducting the official business of U.S.G.L.
+All U.S.G.L. accounts are provided solely for use in conducting the official business of U.S.G.L. and participation in its virtual mysteries.
 Resources created using such an account are owned by U.S.G.L.
 Any U.S.G.L. account may be suspended, deleted, or modified as required by the policies of U.S.G.L., without prior notification.

 Requesting accounts

-Requests for U.S.G.L. accounts may come from the person needing the account, or from a U.S.G.L. officer with authority to request an account for some specific purpose.
-For example, the President of the Electoral College may request accounts for newly seated Electors, the Grand Treasurer General may request accounts for their assistants, and so forth.
+Requests for U.S.G.L. accounts may come from the person needing the account, or from a U.S.G.L. officer with authority to request accounts for some specific purpose.
+For example, the President of the Electoral College may request accounts for newly seated Electors, the Grand Treasurer General may request accounts for their assistants, the local master can request an email for a new position on their volunteer staff, etc.

 Before submitting a request for an account, the prospective new account holder should read (or be directed to read) the information in the previous section, with particular attention to the matters of account names and aliases.

-When a new account is created, an automatic email providing instructions on how to access that account (including a temporary password) is sent to the provided personal email address.
+When a new account is created, an automatic email is sent to the provided personal email address that will provide instructions on accessing the new account and a temporary password.
 The temporary password expires after a short interval, so those receiving new accounts are asked to sign in and change their password as soon as possible.
-Account security

 Mobile devices